 Phonics and spelling

-Throughout PACE Academy Trust, a strong phonics programme supports the development of spelling and handwriting.
-Schools use well-established schemes and invest heavily in supporting resources and CPD.
-In later years, a pre-planned spelling scheme is actively taught weekly to encourage both the accurate recall of spellings and the development of strategies to spell unfamiliar words.
+A strong phonics programme, Little Wandle Letters & Sounds, supports the development of spelling and handwriting, and we invest heavily in supporting resources and CPD.
+If they need it, individual children in later years receive additional support in learning phonics.
+A pre-planned spelling scheme is actively taught weekly to encourage both the accurate recall of spellings and the development of strategies to spell unfamiliar words.

 Handwriting and presentation